ebi-gene-expression-group/sc-metadata-fields/README.md

 ### IDF

-The IDF (invesigation description format) contains fields describing the study, authors/submitters, protocols, publications.
+The IDF (investigation description format) contains fields describing the study, authors/submitters, protocols, publications.
 We have added further fields as comments used to for configuration of the processing (e.g. expected cluster numbers) and visualisation (e.g. to colour plots by metadata).<br>
 [List of IDF fields](IDF_template.txt)